ZebaSamiya/CSCI611_Spring25_Zeba_Samiya/Assignment_4/README.md

-# Quick Guide to Neural Style Transfer Using VGG19
+# Style Transfer Using VGG19

 ### Overview
 This notebook implements Neural Style Transfer based on the method proposed by Gatys et al. using PyTorch and a pre-trained VGG19 model.